andrew/ultimate-awesome/README.md

 - [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
-- [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
-This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
 - [awesome-computational-social-science](https://github.com/gesiscss/awesome-computational-social-science) - A list of awesome resources for Computational Social Science.
 - [awesome-wp-speed-up](https://github.com/lukecav/awesome-wp-speed-up) - Plugins and resources to speed up and optimize your WordPress site.